Alexandre-Mateos/Zenyth-Drinks/README.md

 # Zenyth-Drinks
 fictional practice website
-A website for a fictional dink, made for training purpose with HTML and CSS.
+A website for a fictional drink, made for training purpose with HTML and CSS.